 Who it's great for?
 Families with young kids, playdates, baby-friendly.

 What's in the area: Loads of space on the rooftop for running around and the park downstairs for some scootering.

 Origami Cafe, North End, Zone B, Kai Tak Cruise Terminal, 33 Shing Fung Road, Kowloon Bay, Hong Kong, +852 6063 7470, firstname.lastname@example.org, www.origami.com.hk

-While it’s a popular after-work hangout on weekdays, 208 transforms into a buzzing family-friendly haven on weekends.
+While it’s a popular after-work hangout during the week, 208 transforms into a buzzing family-friendly haven at weekends.
 Families of all stripes come down for a nice Prosecco-fueled brunch and to dine on delectable pizzas and pastas on Saturdays and Sundays.
 As expected, it’s a popular place so make reservations early to avoid disappointment.

 Who it's great for: Pizza and pasta-loving families.

 What's in the area?
 Browse the antique stores on Hollywood Road.